Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: Locally constant constructible complexes

 \section{Locally constant constructible complexes}

-We should note here that a proper map $f:X \to Y$ of smooth complex algebraic varieties is a $\bZ$-homology fiber bundle if and only if the higher derived pushforwards $R^if_*\Z_X$ are locally constant sheaves on $Y$.
+Recall that a proper map $f:X \to Y$ of smooth complex algebraic varieties is a $\bZ$-homology fiber bundle if and only if the higher derived pushforwards $R^if_*\Z_X$ are local systems on $Y$ for all $i \geq 0$.
 If this is the case, we say that the constructible complex $Rf_*\Z_X$ is locally constant.
+This motivates the following definition (see also \cite{Bo, GM}).

-This motivates the following. \begin{defn}\rm Let $M$ be a complex manifold, $\dR$ a commutative ring, and let $\sF$ be a bounded $\dR$-constructible complex.
-We say that $\sF$ is {\it locally constant} if for any contractible open subset $U\subset M$, the restriction map
+\begin{defn}\rm Let $M$ be a complex manifold, $\dR$ a commutative ring, and let $\sF$ be a bounded $\dR$-constructible complex.
+We say that $\sF$ is {\it locally constant} if the cohomology sheaves $\sH^k(\sF)$ are local systems for all $k$. \end{defn}